ghga-de/milestones-docs/48-kori-bustard/technical_specification.md

 ## Scope
 ### Outline:
-The goal of this epic is to create a base implementation for a new service which publishes Notification events upon consuming events corresponding to specific points in user journeys.
+The goal of this epic is to create a base implementation for a new service that publishes Notification events upon consuming events corresponding to specific points in user journeys.
 A description of the concept can be found in